brentpinkney/empfs/README.md

 ## The Variant Symlink Filesystem
 ======

-The variant symlink filesystem is a fuse filesystem that reads the specified environment variable from a processes `proc/${PID}/environ` file.
+The variant symlink filesystem is a FUSE filesystem that reads the specified environment variable from a processes `proc/${PID}/environ` file.
 The contents of this environment variable should be a full path.
-This path will then become the root path upon which all requests to the fuse mount point will be appended.
+This path will then become the root path upon which all requests to the FUSE mount point will be appended.

 ### Building